shan18/Multi-Feature-Hypertension-Detector/README.md

 ## Installation

-Before starting setting up the code.
+- Before starting setting up the code.
 The WFDB Software Package needs to be installed on your system.
 Go to the [WFDB](https://archive.physionet.org/physiotools/wfdb.shtml) website to see the installation instructions.
+- Run the command below to install the required python dependencies
+   `$ pip install -r requirements.txt`

 ## Dataset